|Birth: ||Apr. 25, 1881|

 Their first child, a daughter, was born 9 August 1907 in Manayunk, Philadelphia, Pennsylvania.
 Baptized at St. Josaphat's on 18 August 1907 as "Marianna Krupa", this oldest child of the Krupa family was known throughout her life as "Mary".

 Early records (marriage records of Jan and Rose and the baptismal record of their daughter, Mary) document the spelling of his given name as "Jan."
-Later records, including his burial records from St. Stanislaus Roman Catholic Church in Minersville, indicate that he went by the name of "John" later in life.
+Later records, including his burial records from St. Stanislaus Roman Catholic Church in Minersville, indicate that he often went by the name of "John."
 His gravemarker clearly shows the spelling as "Jan."